nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 classes: wide
 ---

 In the first post of this series, we covered what modularity means and how functional programming is uniquely qualified to provide you modularity when writing programs.
 We covered examples from the "Gluing Functions Together" portion of John Hughes's 1984 memo titled "Why Functional Programming Matters."
-We will make this second post a short one.
-It will cover two more examples from that section of the memo with accompanying Scala 3 sample code.
+This second post will build on those ideas and cover two more examples from that section of the memo with accompanying Scala 3 sample code.

-While the first post demonstrated modularity with higher order functions, primarily with the higher order function foldRight and a list of single elements, these two examples extend that to show that the same composition can be done to perform operations on lists of lists as well as trees.
+While the first post demonstrated modularity with higher order functions, primarily with the higher order function foldRight and a list of single elements, these two examples extend that to show that the same manner of function composition can be done to perform operations on more complex data structures such as lists of lists and trees.

-After this post, we will move on to the second idea Hughes presented in his memo, "Gluing Programs Together" with lazy evaluation.
+After this post, we will move on to the second idea Hughes presented in his memo, "Gluing Programs Together", which focuses on a feature common to many functional programming languages known as lazy evaluation.

 If you missed the first post in this series, you can find it [here](/2023/03/functional-modularity-1/)), I recommend going back and reading that post as it explains the ideas these examples are expanding upon.

 ## Example 1: Higher Order Functions To Operate On Matrices

 If you would like to follow along, all you need is the Scala 3 tools installed on your machine.
 View instructions specific to your OS [here on the scala download page](https://www.scala-lang.org/download/).
-Once installed, fire up a read-eval-print-loop (REPL) for Scala 3 by typing ‘scala’ into your terminal.
+While in the first post I recommended using a scala 3 REPL to code these examples, because we start working with language constructs in scala that expect us to organize our code into files, I found it easier to use a [scala 3 worksheet](https://docs.scala-lang.org/scala3/book/tools-worksheets.html) in Visual Studio Code for these examples.

 In our first example, we will move on from lists of single elements to a 2 dimensional list, or list of lists.
 When the members of each list are numeric types, this grid style data structure is often called a matrix.
 You may know from mathematics or data analysis that matrices can be useful structures to operate on, so it is helpful to know that what we've learned so far about composing functions in a modular way can get you to working with matrices without much additional work.
 First, let's define a matrix: